cyberbotics/webots/to_test.md

 1. Open a sample world and relocate it
 2. Add a couple local PROTO using the Wizard
-3. Define a few Ephemeral EXTERNPROTO (both local and remote)
+3. Define a few Ephemeral EXTERNPROTO (both local and remote) 3.1 Should show up on the list
-4. Insert the PROTO (local and remote) that were defined as Ephemeral 4.1 They should still show up as ephemeral
+4. Using add-node, insert the PROTO (local and remote) that were defined as Ephemeral 4.1 They should still show up as ephemeral
 5. Save world
 5.1 Should no longer show as ephemeral